DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ### **The Five Protocols of the Flotilla**

 **1. This is a Lab, Not a Church.** We are not here to establish dogma or decide who is "right."
-We are co-investigators testing a set of hypotheses against our direct experience.
+We are co-researchers testing a set of hypotheses against our direct experience.
 The goal is discovery, not belief.
 All ideas are held lightly and are subject to verification.

 **2. Share Stories, Not Advice.** The most common trap is trying to "fix" each other.
 When someone shares a struggle, the group's role is not to offer solutions, but to listen deeply and, if appropriate, share a story of their own similar experience.
 This creates connection, not hierarchy.